Ravevx/Agentic-Auditing-Cleaning-Databases/README.md

 # Agentic-Auditing-Cleaning-Databases

-> A local multi-agent AI system that audits a raw data lake, designs a cleaning plan, reviews it through a committee (agents + human), generates & validates cleaning code, executes it, and produces a final quality report.
+> A multi-agent AI system that audits a raw data lake, designs a cleaning plan, reviews it through a committee (agents + human), generates & validates cleaning code, executes it, and produces a final quality report.

 All LLM calls run through **LM Studio** (local).
 Data is plain files on disk.
 The pipeline is framework-agnostic and can be implemented in **CrewAI**, **LangGraph**, **LangChain**, or **AutoGen**.